ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

 ```
 *Before you do anything: can you guess what the output will be?*

 Set your breakpoint to be the call to `d0();` in `main` and run the debugger, and keep an eye on the call stack tab in the bottom left corner. **Make sure you use "Step Into" here!
-Using "Step Over" will just skip the whole program, as it will step over all the functions at once.** As the functions are called, they are added to the call stack, then once that function is done, it goes to the previous function it was called from, and this continues.
+Using "Step Over" will just skip the whole program, as it will step over all the functions at once.** As the functions are called, they are added to the "top" of the call stack, then once that function is done, it goes to the previous function it was called from, and this continues.
 This kind of visualization will make it easier to see recursion, which is when a function calls itself.

 ### Debugging with Multiple Files